Stocks edge higher, Treasury yields soar after jobs data

 AP Business Writers

-NEW YORK (AP) — Stock indexes edged higher on Wall Street in afternoon trading Friday while Treasury yields soar, after a healthy report on the U.S. job market strengthened expectations for coming interest rate hikes.
+NEW YORK (AP) — Stocks notched modest gains and Treasury yields soared Friday on Wall Street after a healthy report on the U.S. job market strengthened expectations for coming interest rate hikes.

-The S&P 500 was up 0.2% after wavering between small gains and losses.
-The benchmark index is on track for a weekly loss following two weeks gains amid lingering concerns about high inflation, higher interest rates from the Federal Reserve and the economic effects of the war in Ukraine.
+The S&P 500 rose 0.3% after bouncing between small gains and losses.
+The benchmark index eked out a slight gain for the week, it’s third straight amid lingering concerns about high inflation, higher interest rates from the Federal Reserve and the economic effects of the war in Ukraine.

+The Dow Jones Industrial Average rose 0.4% and the Nasdaq composite rose 0.3%.
+Small company stocks outgained the broader market, driving the Russell 2000 1% higher.

 The sharpest action was again in the bond market, where the yield on the two-year Treasury approached its highest level in more than three years.